-DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Maintain and Organize Records Maintain all corporate records related to: Loans, bonds, mortgages and other financing.
-Contracts.
-Leases.
-Assets and their sale, redistribution, etc. Grants records relating to federal grants must be kept in accordance with 34 CFR 80.42.
-Governance (minutes, bylaws, policies).
-Accounting/audit, taxes and tax status, etc. Employees (background checks, personnel files).
-Employee benefit programs and benefits.
-Any other items listed in the closure plan.
-Determine where records will be stored after dissolution.
-School Transfer Student Records and Testing Material Ensure that all student records are organized and complete Within 10 days of receiving a records request, send student records, including final grades and evaluations, to the students' parent or new district and/or school, including: Individual Education Programs (IEPs) and all records regarding special education and supplemental services.
+DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Maintain and Organize Records THE CLUED NEST ONSIBLE 1.
+Maintain all corporate records related to: • Loans, bonds, mortgages and other financing. • Contracts. • Leases. • Assets and their sale, redistribution, etc. • Grants - records relating to federal grants must be kept in accordance with 34 CFR 80.42. • Governance (minutes, bylaws, policies). • Accounting/audit, taxes and tax status, etc. • Employees (background checks, personnel files). • Employee benefit programs and benefits. • Any other items listed in the closure plan.
+2. Determine where records will be stored after dissolution.
+School Fransfer Student Records and Testing Material Ensure that all student records are organized and complete Within 10 days of receiving a records request, send student records, including final grades and evaluations, to the students' parent or new district and/or school, including: Individual Education Programs (IEPs) and all records regarding special education and supplemental services.
 Student health / immunization records.
 Attendance record.
 Any testing materials required to be maintained by the school.
 Student transcripts and report cards.
 All other student records.
 Document the transfer of records to include: Date of transfer (for each individual student file transferred).
 Signature and printed name of the charter school representative releasing the records.
 Name and contact information of the receiver's representative.
 The total number and percentage of general and special education records transferred.
 School Inventory Assets and Prepare Federal Items for Pick-up Inventory school assets, and identify items: Loaned from other entities.
 Encumbered by the terms of a contingent gift, grant or donation, or a security interest.
 Belonging to the EMO/CMO, if applicable, or other contractors.
 Purchased with federal grants or funds (i.e. Charter Start grant) Items purchased with federal funds should be listed on the Federal Items Inventory spreadsheet provided by the PCSC.
+The list should be very detailed and complete, and items should not be sold or re-distributed.
+Return assets not belonging to school where appropriate documentation exists.
+Keep records of assets returned.
+Organize and pack items purchased with federal funds and arrange for PCSC walk-through and pick-up.
+Boxes should be packed, closed, taped, and clearly labeled with name(s) and/or number(s) corresponding to the inventory.
+PCSC walk-though must be scheduled in advance and must be at least 2 days prior to the scheduled move day.
+At the time of the walk-through, all federal items must be prepared and distinctly separate from other school assets.
+If the school's items are not adequately prepared for moving, the PCSC will delay the date for pick-up of federal items.
 School, PCSC